Michalaq/ChromosomeVisualizer/README.md

 5.  **ffmpeg** -- required for movie rendering
 6.  **libprotobuf-dev protobuf-compiler** -- required for binary format support
 7.  **gcc, version >= 5.0** -- required for C++14 support
+8.  **cmake, version >= 2.8** -- required for compilation of libprotostream

 Installation
 ------------

 To install Chromosome Visualizer:
-1. Install all dependencies listed in "requirements".
+1. Install all dependencies listed in "Requirements".
 2. Provide Qt installation details for install.sh:
       * set QTDIR to path to the Qt installation directory (e.g. /home/username/Qt/5.9.3/gcc_64)
       * set DESTDIR to the desired location of binary files